linux-chenxing/linux-chenxing.org/ip/crypto.md

 ### SHA

+This is a hardware SHA-1/SHA256 unit.

+Clock is comes from the same mux as "aesdma"

 SHA block registermap:

 | Offset    | Name       | 15 | 14          | 13             | 12 | 11                      | 10 | 9         | 8 | 7    | 6        | 5    | 4 | 3 | 2    | 1              | 0              | Comment                                                                          |